Chili Bowl Nationals: List of A-Main Winners

 The A-Main feature was originally a 50-lap main event.
 In 2012, following a family domestic violence incident that killed driver Donnie Ray Crawford III, who was participating in the event and was leaving for the venue to participate in Saturday's races when the incident occurred, and was to have attended the University of Oklahoma the next week, the race was expanded to 55 laps (his car number).
-In 2025, the feature race length was reduced to 40 laps.
+For 2025 only, the feature race length was reduced to 40 laps.
 Drivers with multiple wins include five-time winner Sammy Swindell, Sammy's son Kevin Swindell with four wins, three-time winners Christopher Bell and Kyle Larson, and two-time winners Dan Boorse, Tony Stewart, Cory Kruseman, Rico Abreu and Logan Seavey.
 The winning driver wins a trophy dubbed the "Golden Driller" after the 76 ft statue outside the building.